-Equalisation is accessed by clicking the EQ navigation button in the System Engineer panel.
 There are ten different EQ filters; two shelving filters and eight parametric filters.
 Parametric filters are defined by frequency, bandwidth and gain.
 The frequency is controlled over the range from 10Hz to 25.6kHz.
 The bandwidth, shown as Width on the screen, ranges from 0.10 octaves to 5.2 octaves.
 Bandwidth can be shown and adjusted as Q or Octaves (Oct).
 Gain is adjustable in 0.2dB increments.

 Any of the six Parametric filters can be used as All-Pass filters.
-This setting is engaged or disengaged by right-clicking the EQ 'icon' in the EQ window of the System Engineer panel.
+When a filter is set to All-Pass mode, the Gain parameter value will show as "AllPass" on the display.
+This setting may only be engaged by right-clicking the EQ (icon' in the EQ window of the System Engineer panel.